lcavero/social-network/README.md

 For this reason, and as this is more than anything a project on a personal level, a sample of my knowledge in the sector, I will try to summarize in this file the motivations behind the development strategies that I have used.

+## Quality tools

+In order to maintain a quality code, through git hooks, I have applied restrictions for:

+    - Not being able to commit if PHPStan encounters a problem.
+    - Not being able to push if the tests don't pass.

+## CI

+Thanks to the help of Github Ci, after every push to the repository, the application is built and tested.

 ## Testing

 As Alistair Cockburn said: